espruino/BangleApps/apps/boxclk/README.md

 * **boxPos:** Initial position of the box on the screen.
 Values are fractions of the screen width (x) and height (y), so { "x": 0.5, "y": 0.5 } would be in the middle of the screen.

 * **bg:** This specifies a custom background image, with the img property defining the name of the image file on the Bangle.js storage.

+## Multiple Configurations

+The app includes a settings menu that allows you to switch between different configurations.
+The selected configuration is stored in the default JSON file alongside the other configuration data using the selectedConfig property.

+If the selectedConfig property is not present or is set to 0, the app will use the default configuration.
+To create additional configurations, create separate JSON files with the naming convention boxclk-N.json, where N is the configuration number.
+The settings menu will list all available configurations.

 ## Compatibility